RooneyMcNibNug/dotfiles/README.md

 # dotfiles
-A collection of dotfiles for headless work.
+A collection of dotfiles for (mostly) headless work.

 Best used with [yadm](https://yadm.io/).